ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree` extension.

+A handshake message could be sent by the client as an MLS `PublicMessage` (which is visible to all providers) or as an MLS `PrivateMessage` (which is normally visible only to members).
+When a client sends a `PrivateMessage` it MUST also send a copy of the (unique per-message) decryption keys and nonces for that `PrivateMessage`, encrypted for the Hub provider.
+This allows the Hub to accomplish its responsibilities without the other providers in the network from being aware of the membership of non-local users.

-If private handshake messages are conveyed, the decryption key and nonce for each Commit and each Proposal is re-encrypted for the hub and sent with the Commit or Proposal using the HPKE `Seal<Base>` function (see {{Section 6.1 of !RFC9180}}) using a public key for the Hub using the algorithms in the group's ciphersuite, and where the `info` parameter is the hash of the MLSMessage object wrapping the private handshake message.
+If private handshake messages are conveyed, the decryption information for each Commit and each Proposal is re-encrypted for the hub and sent with the Commit or Proposal using the HPKE `Seal<Base>` function (see {{Section 6.1 of !RFC9180}}) using a public key for the Hub using the algorithms in the group's ciphersuite, and where the `info` parameter is the hash of the MLSMessage object wrapping the private handshake message.
 The `aad` field is empty.

 The response body is described below: